jpcadena/gcf-fastapi-test/README.md

 [![Project][project-screenshot]](https://example.com)

-This project is about gcf-fastapi-test...
+This project is a test for GCF using FastAPI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>